Asociación de Guías y Scouts de Chile

-“Asociación de Guías y Scouts de Chile” (AGSCH), established in 1978, represents a significant unification of the Scout Association of Chile (ASCH) and the Girl Guides Association of Chile (AGCH).
-Affiliated with both the World Association of Girl Guides and Girl Scouts (WAGGGS) and the World Organization of the Scout Movement (WOSM), AGSCH is actively involved in global initiatives that address critical social issues.
-These include health, nutrition, world peace, environmental conservation, and the integration of disabled individuals into society.
-This affiliation also endows AGSCH with consultative status with the United Nations on matters related to children and youth, and membership in the Scout Parliamentary Union, which comprises over thirty members in Chile.
+The Asociación de Guías y Scouts de Chile (AGSCH) is the national Scouting organization of Chile, formed in 1978 through the merger of the Scout Association of Chile (ASCH) and the Girl Guides Association of Chile (AGCH).
+It is affiliated with both the World Association of Girl Guides and Girl Scouts (WAGGGS) and the World Organization of the Scout Movement (WOSM).

-The coeducational "Asociación de Guías y Scouts de Chile" has 28,055 members as of 2021.
+AGSCH holds consultative status with the United Nations on matters related to children and youth, and maintains membership in the Scout Parliamentary Union, which has over thirty members in Chile.
+The organization is involved in initiatives addressing health, nutrition, environmental conservation, and the inclusion of disabled individuals in society.
+As of 2021, AGSCH has 28,055 members.

 History

 In 1909, the second Scout Association in the world was founded in Chile.
 It was inspired by the direct influence of Robert Baden-Powell who visited the country that same year.
 The founder of the Chilean Scouting movement was Alcibíades Vicencio.
 The Girl Guide Association of Chile was founded in 1935.
 After a long process, the two national associations, the Chilean Scout Association and the Catholic Scout Federation merged in 1978 to form the Asociación de Guías y Scouts de Chile.

 The Asociación de Guías y Scouts de Chile hosted the 19th World Jamboree at Picarquín in December 1999.
 This was the first World Jamboree in South America.
 Scouts de Chile hosted about 30,000 Scouts with 1,343 Chilean staff and 5,625 Chilean Scouts participating.